Updated April 26, 2025

 Many IoT devices come with default passwords that are widely known, making them easy targets for hackers.
 Change the default passwords to strong, unique ones for each device to prevent unauthorized access.
 Consider using a reliable password manager to keep track of your passwords securely.

-When creating strong passwords, it is advisable to use a combination of uppercase and lowercase letters, numbers, and special characters.
+When creating strong passwords, using a combination of uppercase and lowercase letters, numbers, and special characters is advisable.
 Avoid using easily guessable information such as birthdays or names.
 The longer and more complex the password, the harder it is for attackers to crack.

 Step 3: Implement Two-Factor Authentication

 Two-factor authentication adds an extra layer of security by requiring users to provide two forms of identification, usually a password and a unique code sent to their mobile devices.
-By enabling two-factor authentication for your IoT devices, you significantly reduce the risk of unauthorized access, even if a password is compromised.
+Enabling two-factor authentication for your IoT devices significantly reduces the risk of unauthorized access, even if a password is compromised.

 Step 4: Secure Your Network

 Securing your network is crucial for guarding against IoT-related attacks.
-Create a separate network or VLAN for your IoT devices and ensure that it is isolated from your main network.
-This segregation prevents attackers from leveraging compromised IoT devices to gain access to other sensitive resources.
+Create a separate network or VLAN for your IoT devices and ensure it is isolated from your main network.
+This segregation prevents attackers from leveraging compromised IoT devices to access sensitive resources.

 Step 5: Limit IoT Device Access